Hughenden

 Town Historic Highlights

 Back in town, don’t miss sitting on handcrafted bush furniture in the shade of the Federation Rotunda, known as the windmill rotunda because it was built to incorporate two 20-foot windmills brought in from south of Prairie.
-Hughenden is also home of many impressive locally made and designed sculptural pieces adorning buildings and gardens throughout town.
+Apart from various best things to do in Hughenden, it is also home to many impressive locally made and designed sculptural pieces adorning buildings and gardens throughout town.

 The historic Coolibah Tree was blazed twice by explorers – Frederick Walker and Sir William Landsborough – while they were searching for Burke and Wills.
 The surveyors’ peg is adorned with four brass plaques representing historical figures and events.